LLM referees

 assert json.loads(json.dumps(tools)) == tools # plain JSON Schema, ready for a tool registry

-Forty-four commands, sixty-eight events, one discriminator field each — an agent framework that accepts JSON Schema tool definitions can load the command union as-is and let the model emit any command in the game, with validation for free.
+The whole command surface and the whole event surface, one discriminator field each — an agent framework that accepts JSON Schema tool definitions can load the command union as-is and let the model emit any command in the game, with validation for free.
 The loop such an agent runs is short (this is a sketch, not a framework):

 # Sketch: the agent loop, framework left to the reader.